Mountains of Bhutan

 The mountains of Bhutan are some of the most prominent natural geographic features of the kingdom.

+Overview

 Located on the southern end of the Eastern Himalaya, Bhutan has one of the most rugged mountain terrains in the world, whose elevations range from 160 m to more than 7,000 m above sea level, in some cases within distances of less than 100 km of each other.
 Bhutan's highest peak, at 7,570 m above sea level, is north-central Gangkhar Puensum, close to the border with Tibet; the third highest peak, Jomolhari, overlooking the Chumbi Valley in the west, is 7,314 m above sea level; nineteen other peaks exceed 7,000 m.
 Weather is extreme in the mountains: the high peaks have perpetual snow, and the lesser mountains and hewn gorges have high winds all year round, making them barren brown wind tunnels in summer, and frozen wastelands in winter.
 The blizzards generated in the north each winter often drift southward into the central highlands.

 The mountains of Bhutan define its three main geographic zones: the Great Himalaya, the Lower Himalayan Range (or Inner Himalaya), and the Sub-Himalayan Range.
 The snowcapped Great Himalaya in the north ranges from about 5,500 m to peaks of over 7,500 m above sea level, extending along the Bhutan-Tibet border.
 The northern region consists of an arc of glaciated mountain peaks with an arctic climate at the highest elevations.
 Watered by snow-fed rivers, alpine valleys in this region provide pasturage for livestock tended by a sparse population of migratory shepherds.
 Spur-like mountain ranges of the Lower Himalaya, between 1,500 m and 5,500 m, run northwest to southeast in western Bhutan, and northeast to southwest in eastern Bhutan.
 These mountains, and especially their western valleys, make up the economic and cultural heart of the kingdom, including most of its dzongs.
 These mountainous areas are contrasted with the hilly Sub-Himalaya, with elevations of up to 1,500 m, and the lower Duars.
 Many lower mountain ranges are composed of coarse granite sandstone, while rocks at the highest elevations consist of gneiss among upheaved strata of mica and talcose slate.
 Many ranges are abundant in limestone.